quentinsf/qhue/README.md

     bridge.scenes[scene].lightstates[light](on=True, bri=bri, ct=ct)

-This covers most simple cases.
-If you don't have any keyword arguments, the HTTP request will be a GET, and will tell you about the current status.
-If you do have keyword arguments, it will be a PUT, and will change the current status.
+The above examples cover most simple cases.

+**If you don't have any keyword arguments, the HTTP request will be a GET, and will tell you about the current status.
+If you do have keyword arguments, it will become a PUT, and it will change the current status.**

 Sometimes, though, you need to specify a POST or a DELETE, and you can do so with the special *http_method* argument, which will override the above rule: